ajpikul-com/simpauth/README.md

 1) Credentialing (or Identifying) which could be Google Sign In, User/Pass, certs, or anything else a user uses to prove some information about them is legitimate (e.g. "this is my real email").
 2) Session Management, which is how we attach credentials to a user over time/page clicks and navigating to different pages.

-You generally don't call any of those functions directly- but you can- coordinator has a bunch of hooks to hook into.
+You generally don't call any of those required functions directly- but you can- coordinator has a bunch of hooks to hook into.

 ### Configuration